m1el/m1el.github.io/_posts/2020-04-11-oculus-tls.md

 ![](inlined-ssl-get-version.png)

 It looks like `SSL_get_version` got inlined.
-I suspected that this was not the only place where TLS connections were made, so I had to find a different place to work on.
+I suspected that this was not the only place where TLS connections are made, so I had to find a different place to work on.
 The next notable thing was that near one of the SSL version strings I've noticed code paths and assertion strings:

 ![](assertion-info.png)

-As it turns out, debug information such as source file names and assetion expressions, which can be used as landmarks too.
+As it turns out, debug information such as source file names and assertion expressions, which can be used as landmarks too.
 Now we have more landmarks to navigate OpenSSL binary code.

-I've continued to label function as I inspected nearby references to `.\\ssl\ssl_lib.c` strings, and I've stumbled onto [`SSL_set_connect_state` function](ssl-set-connect-ghidra.png).
+I've continued to label function as I inspected nearby references to `.\\ssl\ssl_lib.c` strings, and I've stumbled upon [`SSL_set_connect_state` function](ssl-set-connect-ghidra.png).
 Using the same code pattern, [`mov dword ptr [$register + 0x48], 0x5000`](code-pattern.png), I've found [`SSL_connect`](ssl-connect-ghidra.png) as well.  `SSL_connect` had an inlined call to `SSL_set_connect_state`.
 I've decided to be cautious and interject both of these functions.

 ## Extracting the data